Converting Images to Black n White and Grayscale

 Export Images in Multi Threaded Environment

-Aspose.PSD for .NET now supports converting images in multi-threaded environment.
-Aspose.PSD for .NET ensures the optimized performance of operations during execution of code in a multi-threaded environment.
-All image option classes (e.g. BmpOptions, TiffOptions, JpegOptions, etc.) in the Aspose.PSD for .NET implement IDisposable interface.
+Aspose.PSD for Java now supports converting images in multi threaded environment.
+Aspose.PSD for Java ensures the optimized performance of operations during execution of code in multi-threaded environment.
+All image option classes (e.g. BmpOptions, TiffOptions, JpegOptions, etc.) in the Aspose.PSD for Java implement IDisposable interface.
 Therefore it is a must that developer properly dispose off the image options class object in case Source property is set.
 Following code snippet demonstrates the said functionality.

 Aspose.PSD now supports SyncRoot property while working in multi-threaded environment.
 Developer can use this property to synchronize access to the source stream.
 Following code snippet demonstrates how the SyncRoot property can be used.